G-Professional/Python-Scripts/README.md

 ## Known Issues
    - There is a very west island in Tokuno that doesnt have a rune and it makes me sad.
    - Script sometimes does not reset the benches.
-   - The auto-dig,pick,disarm seems like it could be better and stop spamming.
+   - ~~The auto-dig,pick,disarm seems like it could be better and stop spamming.~~
    - Sometimes, when looting if you walk away the script error's out.
    - ~~The GUI is depressing.~~ Not anymore its not!
-   - Dictionary is included in the python script...
-Probably bad.
+   - ~~Dictionary is included in the python script...
+Probably bad.~~
-   - The tracking arrow is off in facets other than fel and tram.
-Don't know why.
+   - The tracking arrow is off because it doesn't account for Z-height.

 I welcome any changes/fixes/improvements from anyone else!